Stefan2008Git/stefan2008-sway-config/README.md

 > [!NOTE]
 > If you are planning to install this on your owm machine, then install the dependencies!

-# How to install this on your Sway setup?
-* Copy important configurations on `~/.config/` folder and copy wallpapers on `$HOME/Pictures/Wallpapers/`

 # Dependencies:
  * `sway`,
  * `swayfx`,